Mahbubul-Hasan/Url-Shorter/README.md

 ## Overview

-This project is a URL shortening service built with Laravel 11.
+This project is a URL shortening service built with Laravel.
 It features a role and permission system, user authentication, and API endpoints for both URL shortening and authentication.
 The project also includes API documentation.

 ## Features

--   URL Shortening Service
+-   URL Shortener: Generate short URLs for longer links.
--   Role-Based Access Control (RBAC)
+-   Role and Permission System: Manage user roles and permissions with ease.
--   API Authentication (Laravel Sanctum)
+-   Scheduled Task: Soft-deletes expired URLs every 6 hours.
--   API for URL Shortening
+-   API Authentication: Secure API endpoints with Laravel Sanctum.
--   API Documentation at `/api/documentation`
+-   API Documentation: Access detailed API documentation at `/api/documentation`

 ## Prerequisites